COVID-19: 1 year ago, medical bulletin went out on 'undiagnosed pneumonia'

 Now, multiple new variants of the novel coronavirus has been identified in several countries around the world, alarming medical experts due to their apparent increased risk of transmission.
 Health officials, however, have stressed that the current vaccines will likely be effective on the new strain.

+RELATED: TSA screens highest number of travelers over holidays since COVID-19 pandemic began

-Dr. Anthony Fauci, the top U.S. infectious disease expert, said that the new variant has most likely already been on U.S. soil for some time.
+Dr. Anthony Fauci, the United States’ top infectious disease expert, said that the new variant has most likely already been on U.S. soil for some time.

 "When you see something that is pretty prevalent in a place like the U.K. — there are also mutations that we’re seeing in South Africa — and given the travel throughout the world, I would not be surprised if it is already here," Fauci told PBS.